gshipley/enterprise_training/AdminTraining.md

 * chkconfig
 * service

 ActiveMQ is a fully open source messenger service that is available for use  across many different programming languages and environments.
-OpenShift Enterprise makes use of this technology to handle communications between the broker host and the node hosts in our deployment.
+OpenShift  Enterprise makes use of this technology to handle communications between the broker host and the node host in our deployment.
 In order to make use of this messaging service, we need to install and configure ActiveMQ for use on our broker node.

 ##**Install ActiveMQ**